cjdbarlow/Part-One/neuraxial-blockade.md

 * Upper thoracic
 Loss of cardioaccelerator fibres above T5, causing a reduction in heart rate and contractility, compounding hypotension due to fall in SVR.
 * Brainstem
-Inhibition of vasomotor centre with profound decrease in MAP.
+Inhibition of vasomotor centre with profound fall in CVS parameters.